 The Meninges and the Trigeminal Nerve

-According to one theory for migraine creation, increased electrical activity in the cortex of the brain stimulates the meninges.
-The cortex is the outer layer of the brain.
-The meninges are three membranes that cover the brain.
+According to one theory for migraine creation, the condition originates in the meninges, which are three membranes that cover the brain.
 They contain pain-sensitive nerves as well as blood vessels.
 Meninges also cover the spinal cord and are continuous with those around the brain.

 The theory says that migraine pain arises due to inflammation of the meninges and dilation of blood vessels in the area.
-The expanded blood vessels irritate nerves.
+The cause of the inflammation is speculative.
+The expanded blood vessels are said to irritate nerves.
 Branches of the trigeminal nerve conduct nerve impulses from the meninges to the brain stem at the bottom of the brain.
 The brain stem then sends signals up to the rest of the brain, include the parts that generate the sensation of pain.